 BenefitsCheckUp is a free service of the National Council on Aging, a nonprofit service and advocacy organization in Washington, DC.
 Many adults over 55 need help paying for prescription drugs, health care, utilities, and other basic needs.
 There are over 2,000 federal, state and private benefits programs available to help.
 But many people don’t know these programs exist or how they can apply.
 BenefitsCheckUp asks a series of questions to help identify benefits that could save money and cover the costs of everyday expenses.
-For more information, visit www.benefitscheckup.org.
+For more information, call 202.479.1200 or visit www.benefitscheckup.org.

 Department of Veterans Affairs